 There is enough scientific evidence to suggest that vitamin D deficiency increases your chances of infection, especially respiratory tract infections.
 Taking vitamin D3 supplements can be a safe way to keep your immune health in top shape and reduce your risk of respiratory illnesses.

 How much vitamin D should I take to boost immune system?Taking 2,000-4,000 IUs of vitamin D3 per day is generally considered safe to maintain healthy levels.
 According to the NHS, it is not advisable to take more than 4,000 IUs of vitamin D per day for adults over an extended period.
-For children under 10 years, it is advised to not to give more than 2,000 IUs in a day.

 Improving your vitamin D levels is important to prevent weak bones, achy joints, and general weakness.
 But considering the role of vitamin D in boosting immunity, it can also help you protect yourself from infections and disease.